 The natural modification of the sediment due to the build-up of mussel-mud could result in a change of sediment type from mixed and sand dominated, to anoxic mud, depending on location and hydrography.
 In addition, a change in sediment type would also change the biotope definition.
-That is, a change from mixed to sand would change the biotope from LS.LBR.LMus.Myt.Mx to LS.LBR.LMus.Myt.Sa.
-The blue mussel bed would survive, as the build up of 'mussel-mud' can transform Myt.Mx to Myt.Mu and the blue mussel bed itself is probably 'Not sensitive' to a change in sediment type of 1 Folk class.
-However, technically the biotope Myt.Mx would be lost and the biotope replaced by Myt.Sa or Myt.Mu (depending on the nature of the change).
-Therefore, resistance is assessed a 'None', resilience as 'Very low' (as the pressure represents a permanent change) and sensitivity is assessed as 'High'.
+That is, a change from mud to sand would change the biotope from LS.LBR.LMus.Myt.Mu to LS.LBR.LMus.Myt.Sa.
+However, the biotopes LS.LBR.LMus and LS.LBR.LMus.Myt encompasse three variant biotopes found on mud, sand and mixed sediment.
+These biotopes encompass the full variety of sediments ranging from mud and sand to pebble, cobbles and medium boulders; although gravel is not mentioned (Connor et al., 2004).
+The higher level biotope is, therefore, considered to have 'High' resistance and subsequently 'High' recovery and 'Not sensitive' to a change in sediment type of 1 Folk class as a change between mixed sediments, mud and sandy mud and sand and muddy sand would not adversely affect the biotopes.

-Habitat structure changes - removal of substratum (extraction)
+Habitat structure changes - removal of